 What does it mean that it is Non-Extracted or Non-Isolated?

-Most plant-based proteins on the market are processed to create protein concentrates or isolates, through extraction or isolation methods.
+Most plant-based proteins on the market are processed, creating protein concentrates or isolates through extraction or isolation methods.
 These processes often involve stripping some of the original nutrients of the protein to isolate only the protein portion of the product.
-Besides creating waste, this makes most proteins hard to digest, to cause bloating or issues with the absorbing all the nutrients.Maunalu’s Chocho protein is non isolated and non extracted, meaning that we keep the original nutrients of the plant (Calcium, Magnesium, Phoshurus, Fiber), making it super easy for your body to absorb.
+Besides creating waste, this makes most proteins hard to digest, to cause bloating or issues with the absorbing all the nutrients.Mikuna Chocho Superfood Protein is non-isolated and non-extracted, meaning that we keep the original nutrients of the plant (Calcium, Magnesium, Phosphorus, Fiber), making it super easy for your body to absorb.